GITMichiko/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 This security group is designed as part of a strategy to effectively protect and manage credentials within the enterprise.
 Members of this group automatically have non-configurable protections applied to their accounts.
 Membership in the Protected Users group is meant to be restrictive and proactively secure by default.
 The only method to modify these protections for an account is to remove the account from the security group.

 > [!WARNING]
 > Accounts for services and computers should not be members of the Protected Users group.
-This group provides no local protection because the password or certificate is always available on the host.
-Authentication will fail with the error ???the user name or password is incorrect??? for any service or computer that is added to the Protected Users group.
+This group provides no local protection because the password or certificate is always available on the host for the service or host.
+Authentication will fail with the error "the user name or password is incorrect" for any service or computer that is added to the Protected Users group.

-This domain-related, global group triggers non-configurable protection on devices and host computers running  Windows Server 2012 R2  and Windows 8.1, and on domain controllers in domains with a primary domain controller running  Windows Server 2012 R2 .
+This domain-related, global group triggers non-configurable protection on devices and host computers running  Windows Server 2012 R2  and Windows 8.1, and on domain controllers in domains with a primary domain controller running  Windows Server 2012 R2.
 This greatly reduces the memory footprint of credentials when users sign in to computers on the network from a non-compromised computer.

 Depending on the account's domain functional level, members of the Protected Users group are further protected due to behavior changes in the authentication methods that are supported in Windows.